SindieCastro/Kickstarter-analysis/README.md

 ### **Findings**

-1. Looking only at the United States campaigns, we found that there were 525 successful theater Kickstarters.
+1. There were 525 successful theater Kickstarter campaigns in the United States. _See Parent Category Outcomes._

 ![Parent Category Outcomes](https://user-images.githubusercontent.com/78306719/107996551-45b9f080-6fa6-11eb-93e0-0509e9b3b087.png)

-2. We have found that while there are only a total of 604 Kickstarter campaigns for plays in Great Britain, the "theater" category is the most successful.
+2. Great Britain only had 604 Kickstarter campaigns for plays but the "theater" category was the most successful. _See Subcategory Statistics._

 ![Subcategory Statistics](https://user-images.githubusercontent.com/78306719/107996557-481c4a80-6fa6-11eb-8168-4b701f29f4c9.png)

-3. The month that launched the most successful Kickstarter campaigns was May.
-However, January, June, July and October all had roughly the same number of failed campaigns launched.
+3. The month that launched the most successful Kickstarter campaigns was May; However, January, June, July and October all had roughly the same number of failed campaigns launched. _See Outcomes Based on Launch Date._

 ![Outcomes Based on Launch Date](https://user-images.githubusercontent.com/78306719/107996547-43f02d00-6fa6-11eb-961e-35b33ca3926f.png)

 4. The Foresight campaign was successful.
-It reached 100% of its goal -- it even went over by four dollars!
-The average donation is surprisingly high, considering there are only 17 backers.
-The campaign wasn't active for very long---just under a month.
+It reached 100% of its goal.
+The average donation was surprisingly high, considering there are only 17 backers.
+The campaign was  active for just under a month.

 5. Failed Kickstarter campaigns have much higher fundraising goals than successful Kickstarter campaigns.

-6. In addition, the mean and median pledged amounts are much lower than the successful pledges, which indicates that failed Kickstarter campaigns are unsuccessful for reasons other than asking for too much money.
+6. The mean and median pledged amounts were much lower than the successful pledges; therefore, failed Kickstarter campaigns could be unsuccessful for other reasons than asking for too much money.
 In other words, if the failed projects were also getting a median pledge amount of around $3,000, it's possible that those that failed just asked for too high of a price.
 Since the median is much lower, there must be another factor keeping people from pledging to those unsuccessful projects.

 7. Based on these statistics, we can determine the following: